-In addition to swimming, there are dunes and wooden walkways.
+In addition to swimming, there are dunes, wooden walkways and kayak/paddleboard rentals/instruction.
 The Lakefront complex is often used as a scenic backdrop for professional photographers and a location for weddings and reunions.

 A few seasonal passes are available to non-residents – contact the Parks & Recreation Department at (269) 469-3574 for availability.

 800' beach frontage on Lake Michigan with Lifeguards

 18-acre recreation area

 Boardwalk nature trail along dune line

 Restrooms and foot showers